 Cardio-phobes have likely found some relief in the rise of strength training as an expert-approved way to get in shape.
-I know I have: After kicking and screaming my way through treadmill workouts for years, I was thrilled when a couple years ago, I discovered resistance-based exercise for the first time—and promptly found muscles I didn't know I had.
+I know I have: After kicking and screaming my way through treadmill workouts for years, I was thrilled when a couple of years ago, I discovered resistance-based exercise for the first time—and promptly found muscles I didn't know I had.
 Now, it's a rare day indeed when I find myself on a run, but the fitness market tells me that's just fine.
 (Just ask Kayla Itsines and her army of BBG devotees.)

 Still, Itsines's exercises certainly involve a bit of cardio, as does my favorite fast-paced yoga class.
 Thus, it might be easy to assume that for optimal weight loss, you don't need either strength training or cardio—you need a little of both.
 But according to research, that's actually not the case: After testing both forms of exercise, scientists say that there's a clear winner if you're hoping to shed pounds.